-The purpose of life insurance is to protect your loved ones in the event that you pass away unexpectedly.
-However, you may think now is not the right time to purchase a policy due to the perceived hefty monthly premiums.
-However, when viewed in totality – a basic term life insurance premium is far more affordable than some of our everyday expenses.
+The purpose of is to protect your loved ones in the event that you pass away unexpectedly.
+However, you may think now is not the right time to purchase a life policy because the monthly premiums cost too much.
+What you might not realise, though, is that a basic premium is far more affordable than some of our everyday expenses.

-Using the above example, and looking at 5 everyday items that we are spending much more on, these monthly premiums are definitely more affordable in comparison!
-With some adjustments in our expenditure, you can purchase a term life insurance policy for a peace of mind without burning a hole in your pocket.
+Using the above example and looking at 5 everyday items that we are spending much more on, these monthly premiums seem to be more affordable in comparison!
+With some adjustments to your everyday spending habits, you could purchase a term life insurance policy and getting a peace of mind.

-Taking the MRT or bus will not only save huge sums of money, but it also goes a long way toward helping our environment by reducing air pollution and conserving natural resources.
+Taking the MRT or bus will not only save you huge sums of money, but it also goes a long way toward helping our environment by reducing air pollution and conserving natural resources.
 Plus, that’s money you can put towards the cost of your term life insurance premium.

-In Singapore, the average utility bill for a 4 room HDB flat is $134 per month - that’s not a whole lot, but it still cost 2 to 4 times more than a basic life insurance plan.
+In Singapore, the average utility bill for a 4 room HDB flat is S$134 per month5 - that’s not a whole lot, but it still cost 2 to 4 times more than a basic term insurance plan.

 Cable connections were once considered an indispensable part of consumers’ life.
 However, with the penetration of the internet and social media, TV’s appeal and influence on our lives is waning.
-Still, the costs keep going up, with basic cable subscription plan setting you back at least $28.80 to $33.17 and more.
+Still, the costs keep going up, with basic cable subscription plan setting you back at least S$28.80 to S$33.17 and more6.

 If you’re not using your television screen to consume content – then opt to cut your cable cord or go in for a more affordable on-demand subscription package instead.
 With the money saved, you can portion some of these to a suitable term life insurance policy!

-Everybody can purchase a term life insurance by making small changes that don’t hurt too much.
-Each of these moves will help save a little money, and when combined, can contribute a significant chunk to your insurance premiums.
+Most of the people can purchase a term life insurance by making small changes that don’t hurt too much.
+Each of these moves will help save a little money, and when combined, can contribute a significant part to your insurance premiums.

 This policy is protected under the Policy Owners’ Protection Scheme which is administered by the Singapore Deposit Insurance Corporation (SDIC).
 Coverage for your policy is automatic and no further action is required from you.
 For more information on the types of benefits that are covered under the scheme as well as the limits of coverage, where applicable, please contact us or visit the LIA or SDIC web-sites ( or ).